 If you were to click on that ad and revisit the page, fill out a short application and submit it, then the mortgage company’s website would (or should) insert a “burn pixel” in your browser so that you no longer receive their ads.
 A burn pixel is a snippet of code that will untag you so that you no longer receive ads…one of several best practices associated with retargeting.

 Retargeting historically has most often been used, and is highly effective, in selling products with very short sales cycles…like shoes, electronics, furniture and the like.

-However, the practice is quickly gaining momentum with B2B and B2C marketers that provide services with much longer sales cycles, like mortgages and technology for mortgage companies.
+However, the practice has gained plenty of momentum with B2B and B2C marketers that provide services with much longer sales cycles, like mortgages and technology for mortgage companies.